curiosity-ai/rocksdb-sharp/README.md

 install-package RocksDb
 ```

+The version of the NuGet package is set to follow the official RocksDB version, with the last 4 numbers representing the build number on Azure - i.e. [NuGet version 6.7.3.6120](https://www.nuget.org/packages/rocksdb/6.7.3.6120) corresponds to release [v6.7.3](https://github.com/facebook/rocksdb/releases/tag/v6.7.3)

 This will install the managed library and the correct version of the unmanaged library depending on your operating system.
 The native64-bit library is automatically built for each official RocksDB release, for Windows, Linux and MacOS, and is included in the package by default.